Intego Review: Quick Expert Summary

 There are 3 options to choose from when you load the software:

-“Duplicates” scanned my Mac for duplicate files.
-It found 900+ duplicate files stored on my Mac — I had 6 versions of the same file in some instances.
-I was then able to select and delete the duplicate files to free up some hard drive space.
-What I like about “Duplicates” is that I was able to view the duplicate files on a preview screen, located at the bottom right of the interface, before proceeding to delete them — MacKeeper’s duplicate file cleaner doesn’t offer this feature.
+Once again, everything was clearly explained, and it was very easy to select and delete duplicate files, freeing up some hard drive space.
+What I like about Duplicates is that I was able to view the duplicate files on a preview screen, located at the bottom right of the interface, before proceeding to delete them.

-“Organize” is a really neat tool that helps to tidy all of the files and apps on my Mac.
+Organize is a neat tool that helps tidy all of the files and apps on your Mac.
 I was able to sort my desktop files into folders, rearrange apps in my Dock, and add new “Smart Folders” — the folders placed on the left of Mac’s Finder app, like Applications, AirDrop, or Downloads.
 Organize is my favorite feature inside Intego’s Washing Machine.
 I was able to tidy all of my random desktop screenshots and other files instantly by clicking the drop-down menu and selecting the appropriate folder.
 I could also drag and drop files into specific folders or the trash bin.

 Overall, Washing Machine has a great set of features.
-While I like “Reclaim” and “Duplicates”, “Organize” is my favorite — this is something I haven’t seen on rival Mac-based software like MacKeeper.
+I like Reclaim and Duplicates, but Organize is my favorite — this is something I haven’t seen on rival Mac-based software like MacKeeper.
 I think Intego should also look at including system speedup tools, but most Mac users will be pretty happy with Washing Machine’s features.

 Personal Backup — Customizable Backups

-Using Personal Backup, I was able to back up specific files or folders to an external hard drive or a separate integrated hard drive.
+Personal Backup let me back up specific files or folders to an external hard drive or a separate integrated hard drive.

 Personal Backup has a few other options, including:

-“Synchronize” enables you to sync files between multiple devices.
+Synchronize enables you to sync files between multiple devices.
 Once you make a change to a file on your Mac, the same file located on your external drive will also change.
 This could be useful if you use multiple devices — such as an iMac at your office and a MacBook for when you’re traveling.
-Personally, I wouldn’t find this beneficial, but it is useful if you’re continually changing the devices you’re working on.

-And “Restore” does what it says — restores the backups made on your external drive.
+And Restore does exactly what it says — restores the backups on your external drive.